Ursula Ratasepp: Film and television

 Ratasepp made her television debut as Kaisa on the TV3 television drama series Kodu keset linna in 2005, a character she would play until leaving the series in 2006.
 From 2006 until 2007, she appeared in several episodes of the Eesti Televisioon (ETV) crime drama series Ohtlik lend in the role of Kaja.
 In 2010, she played the role of the Prime Minister's secretary in the ETV political satire series Riigimehed.
 She has also appeared on several episodes of the popular TV3 comedy-crime series Kättemaksukontor.
 In 2016, she joined the cast of the popular Kanal 2 crime series Siberi võmm as the character Eeva Lindeman.
 In 2017, she a played a central role of Brita in the Kanal 2 drama-mystery series Nukumaja, and in 2020, she appeared as the character Rita Laikmaa on the ETV drama series Reetur.

 In 2024, she began appearing in the role of Kadri in the Ergo Kuld directed TV3 drama Valetamisklubi.

 Ratasepp made her film debut as a voice extra in the feature-length Heiki Ernits- and Janno Põldma-directed 2006 animated children's film Leiutajateküla Lotte (English: Lotte from Gadgetville).
 In 2013, she had a starring role as the title character Kertu in the Ilmar Raag-directed romantic-drama Kertu, opposite actor Mait Malmsten.
 The film was retitled Love Is Blind in English-language markets.
 In 2011, she appeared as a nurse in the Mart Kivastik-directed drama Üks mu sõber.
 In 2015, she had another starring role as Kadri in the Klaus Härö-directed period drama Vehkleja (English: The Fencer), which was adapted from the life story of Endel Nelis, and co-stars Märt Avandi as a fencer and instructor wanted by the Soviet secret police who eventually has to make a life-altering decision.
 Vehkleja won several awards, including Best Film at Finland's 2016 Jussi Awards, and was nominated for Best Motion Picture at the 73rd Golden Globe Awards in 2016.

 Personal life

 Ursula Ratasepp (Ratasepp-Oja) married then an Estonian Theatre Festival CEO, theatre manager and director, now a deputy mayor of Tallinn, Kaarel Oja in 2010.
 The couple have three children: a daughter Elo-Mirt (2009), a son Jaakob Eik (2011) and another son Laurits (2016).
 They currently reside in Tallinn.
-Her sister is a writer Katariina Ratasepp, her father-in-law is actor Tõnu Oja, as is her brother-in-law Pääru Oja.
+Her sister is actress Katariina Ratasepp, her father-in-law is actor Tõnu Oja, as is her brother-in-law Pääru Oja.